 A tree can be considered for Treasure Tree status if it is:

 - Native to North Carolina, or successfully introduced to our geographic area and demonstrated longevity

 - Resides in Mecklenburg County

 Once a tree meets those criteria, it must meet at least one of the requirements below to earn a spot on the Treasure Tree registry:

 Most of the trees nominated and accepted into the program qualify because of their large size for their species, based on the following criteria:

-- A total points measurement equal to or greater than 80 percent of the North Carolina Champion Tree of that species, found in the N.C.
+- A total points measurement equal to or greater than 70% of the North Carolina Champion Tree of that species, found in the N.C.
 Forest Service Champion Tree Database.
 Points formula: Height in feet + circumference in inches + 25% of the average crown spread in feet.

 - Ranks as one of Mecklenburg County’s three largest trees of the species